mostlypanda/AR256_Demon_killers/README.md

 # How our model is working

- 1.Our Random forest model is able to discover more complex dependencies.
+ * Our Random forest model is able to discover more complex dependencies.

- 2.It is the sum of piecewise function and has regularization inbuilt.
+ * It is the sum of piecewise function and has regularization inbuilt.

- 3.In our time-series analysis model(arima), we are minimizing irregularity by implementing operations like logscale and exponential weighted moving average.
+ * In our time-series analysis model(arima), we are minimizing irregularity by implementing operations like logscale and exponential weighted moving average.

- 4.Our model is giving RSS value around 0.32 and p value around 0.002 which is quite appreciable.
+ * Our model is giving RSS value around 0.32 and p value around 0.002 which is quite appreciable.

- 5.We are getting an order of (1,1,1) for our arima model
+ * We are getting an order of (1,1,1) for our arima model

 # Conclusion

- 1.This with the help of our web-application one can see the future trend of cotton in major market places of cotton in the nation, both day-wise and month-wise trend for the    next one year.
+* This with the help of our web-application one can see the future trend of cotton in major market places of cotton in the nation, both day-wise and month-wise trend for the    next one year.

- 2. For both buyers and for sellers we are increasing market place area by getting them know about the future cost of cotton at their door-step.
+* For both buyers and for sellers we are increasing market place area by getting them know about the future cost of cotton at their door-step.

- 3.Our interaction user-interface will fascinate the user as well.
+* Our interaction user-interface will fascinate the user as well.